kalcic/ANKI_to_PDF/README.md

 # ANKI to PDF

 This repository contains a script to export Anki decks to PDF via AnkiConnect.
-If the optional `ocrmypdf` package is installed, OCR will be performed on the generated PDF.
+If the optional `ocrmypdf` package is installed, the script can run OCR on the generated PDF.
+Pages that already contain text are skipped to avoid unnecessary rasterization.

 ## Setup